Bridget Powers

 Bridget Powers (born October 11, 1980) is an American pornographic actress with dwarfism.
 She is often credited as "Bridget the Midget" or with the alternate spelling "Bridget Powerz".
-Besides her adult work, she has also appeared in many films in either comedic or dramatic roles, such as Big Money Rustlas, Tiptoes, and S.W.A.T.
+Besides her adult work, she has also appeared in many films in either comedic or dramatic roles, such as Big Money Rustlas, Tiptoes, and S.W.A.T..
+She also is the singer in the punk band Bridget and the Nameless.

 Early life

 Powers was born in Boise, Idaho.
 Her parents divorced when she was one year old, and she had a number of operations between the ages of three and fourteen to correct bowed legs; the results left her with one straight leg and one that points to the left.
 Powers has to wear a knee brace.

 Career

 Powers was discovered at a goth nightclub by a man who was working as a make-up artist for a gothic vampire adult movie.
 She made her first porn film in 1999.
 By her own count, she appeared in 65 to 70 original films, with compilations bringing that up to over 110.
 She left the business, as she wished to do condom-only scenes yet many of the male performers would remove the condoms.
 Disillusioned with the exploitation of the porn film industry, she then set up her own video on demand website.

 She was a co-host on Ed Powers' radio show Bedtime Stories.
 She is also in a band named Blakkout.
 In addition to her erotic film roles, she has appeared in several mainstream films, such as 8mm, Confessions of a Dangerous Mind, S.W.A.T., Wristcutters: A Love Story, I Hope They Serve Beer in Hell and independent films such as Almost Amateur, Tiptoes, and Lynsey does Jody 2 – Extreme Edition.